Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: LXE score for the ideal squeezed state model

 By repeatedly differentiating with respect to $\alpha$ and $\beta$, and then evaluating at $\alpha=\beta=0$, we can single out the sum involving only the elements of $K(N)$.
 The result of this procedure reads:

-We may readily observe that the previous expression leads to the definition of the LXE; we need only include the vacuum probabilities for both models and the term $\Pr(N|\bm{A})\Pr(N|\bm{B})$.
-Putting all these pieces together, we obtain the final expression of the integral form of the LXE:
+We may readily observe that the previous expression leads to the definition of the linear cross-entropy; we need only include the vacuum probabilities for both models and the term $\Pr(N|\bm{A})\Pr(N|\bm{B})$.
+Putting all these pieces together, we obtain the final expression of the integral form:

 where

 Although it may seem that the determination of $\Pr(N|\bm{A})\Pr(N|\bm{B})$, and therefore $\mathcal{D}(\bm{A},\bm{B};N)$, requires the knowledge of all detection patterns in $K(N)$, by using similar arguments to those that led to Eq.~\eqref{eq:integral_lxe_5}, it can be shown that